 Dave Skitch - Co-chair

 Dave was born, raised, and currently lives in Toronto.
 He attended the University of Toronto and holds a Bachelor of Commerce degree.
 Dave has a background in rehabilitation consulting, computer systems management, and accounting, and has worked for small business, corporate, government, and not-for-profit organizations.
 He has been involved in election administration since the 1970’s, which has included work as a Federal Returning Officer, international missions, and work on accessibility.
 He is currently an Assistant Returning Officer in an electoral district in Toronto.
-Following his HIV diagnosis in 2005, Dave became involved with the AIDS Committee of Toronto (ACT), The Toronto People With AIDS Committee (PWA), and the Canadian Working Group on HIV and Rehabilitation (CWGHR).
-He is currently a board member of CWGHR and Secretary for his condominium corporation board.
+Following his HIV diagnosis in 2005, Dave became involved with the AIDS Committee of Toronto (ACT), The Toronto People With AIDS Committee (PWA), and realize (formerly CWGHR).
+He is currently a board member of realize and Secretary for his condominium corporation board.
 Dave currently enjoys working as the Peer Coordinator at the Toronto HIV/AIDS Network and being a speaker and community representative for PWA.

 Alan Casey - Board member